umbrand/brand/README.md

     }
 }
 ```

-`make` will write a `git_hash.o` file to each node and derivative, which `supervisor` will write into the supergraph to easily track the exact code version used.
-When the `startGraph` command is sent, `booter` machines (see [Multi-machine graphs](#multi-machine-graphs) below) will generate a `GraphError` exception if the BRAND repository hashes do not match.
-Both `supervisor` and `booter` machines will generate a `NodeError` exception if the value in the local `git_hash.o` does not match the supergraph's Git hash for a node when `startGraph` is called.
-A warning will be printed in `supervisor` or `booter`'s console if the supergraph's Git hash for a node or derivative does not match the repository's hash.
-If a node is not located in a Git repository and does not have a `git_hash.o` file, then its Git hash in the supergraph will be an empty string.

 Note the presence of derivatives in the graph YAML file and the supergraph is optional.
 The structure of a derivative's information should be defined in the derivative's documentation.
 Derivatives are a new feature to BRAND, so check back in the future for more documentation and functionality.